 This is a great option for those who want a little bit of everything in their stir-fry.

-The soup is full of flavors and textures that will complement any stir-fry dish.
+The soup is full of flavors and textures that will complement any stir-fried dish.

 This soup is rich in vitamins and minerals, and quite easy to make.
 The ingredients required for this dish are tofu, mushrooms, bamboo shoots, egg, and green onion.

-If you’re looking for a protein-packed side dish, that is full on flavor, look no further than teriyaki chicken.
+If you’re looking for a protein-packed side dish, that is full of flavor, look no further than teriyaki chicken.

 This is a classic Japanese dish that is made by marinating chicken in a soy sauce-based sauce and then grilling or broiling it.

 The tenderness of the chicken paired with the sweetness of the sauce makes it a perfect complement to any stir-fry.